Wales in the world wars: Fighting Welsh

-Mametz battle
+Mametz Wood

 Mametz Wood was the objective of the 38th (Welsh) Division during the First Battle of the Somme.
 The attack was made in a northerly direction over a ridge, focusing on the German positions in the wood, between 7 July and 12 July 1916.
 On 7 July the men formed the first wave intending to take the wood in a matter of hours.
 However, strong fortification, machine-guns and shelling killed and injured over 400 soldiers before they reached the wood.
 Further attacks by the 17th Division on 8 July failed to improve the position.

 The Welsh soldiers did not lack in courage, but had been given an impossible task.
 Eventually Welsh troops fought their way into the woods but were outnumbered by German defenders three-to-one.
 The Welsh had been trained for this type of warfare.
 In addition, the wood had poor visibility and was difficult to maintain one's bearings.
 By dawn of 12 July, the Welsh had taken Mametz Wood.
 The 38th (Welsh) Division was relieved and taken out of the front line.

 The commander over British forces at the Somme, Douglas Haig was later described as "The Butcher of the Somme" and 'Butcher' Haig.